medieval-source-book/jekyll-site/_texts/junius_childbirth_charm_4.md

 sdr: https://purl.stanford.edu/druid
 image: /assets/img/text/junius_childbirth_charm_4.png
 thumb: /assets/img/text/junius_childbirth_charm_4-thumb.png
+imagesource: |
-imagesource: "Detail from New York, Metropolitan Museum, Manuscript Illumination with the Birth of the Virgin in an Initial G, from a Gradual [Public Domain]"
+  Detail from New York, Metropolitan Museum, Manuscript Illumination with the Birth of the Virgin in an Initial G, from a Gradual [Public Domain]
 fulltext: |